Updated March 2022

 There is quite a bit of overlap in the work that dietitians and nutritionists do, however only dietitians are accredited to provide medical nutrition therapy and work in hospitals.

 All accredited dietitians are eligible to receive rebates through Medicare, DVA, NDIS and a large range of Health Insurance Funds.
-There is however, a limited number of health insurance funds that do provide rebates for nutritionists who are registered with The Nutrition Society of Australia, without them needing to be a dietitian as well.
+There is however, a limited number of health insurance funds that provide rebates for nutritionists who are registered with The Nutrition Society of Australia, without them needing to be a dietitian as well.

 What is a Dietitian’s Salary?